 Approximately 40-65% of people with AD have at least one copy of APOE e4, compared to 20-25% of the general population.
 If a person has one copy of APOE e4, their risk of AD increases by 3-fold.
 It is even higher, at 15-fold, if two copies of APOE e4 are present.

 Science has made it possible to know in advance whether or not we are predisposed to AD.
 What will worry most people about developing AD is not going to be the memory loss or the loss of independence.
 It will be the burden on loved ones.
 If you are a believer of the saying “better the devil you know than the devil you don’t”, you might want to know your risk.

 Alzheimer’s does not discriminate – Ronald Regan, Norman Rockwell and Rosa Parks all had AD.
 If you have the e4 version of APOE and know that your chance of developing AD is higher, you can adopt simple lifestyle changes to moderate your risk.

 For example, you can follow the six pillars of brain-healthy lifestyle – eat right, exercise, sleep more, use your brain, manage stress and have an active social life.
 Most of us today would probably welcome the time to plan ahead, to help ease the burden, and to make the tough decisions involving our care while we could.

 There is no cure for AD.
 But, we now understand the disease better, have a list of preventative methods, and know how to better manage AD.

 Researchers are making breakthroughs every day, from developing blood tests and advanced imaging techniques for early detection, to looking for drugs that might block the formation of plaques and tangles.
 Several clinical trials are underway for drugs that had promising preliminary results.

-Find out if you are at increased risk of late-onset Alzheimer’s disease with the DNA Alzheimer’s Disease Test, so you can start making changes to minimize your risk.
+Find out if you are at increased risk of late-onset AD with the DNA Alzheimer’s Disease Test, so you can start making changes to minimize your risk.